The sleep of reason produces monsters. ~ Francisco Goya

-In my last post I discussed Princeton emeritus professor Harry Frankfurt’s distinction between lies and bullshit.
+In my last post, I discussed Princeton emeritus professor Harry Frankfurt’s distinction between lies and bullshit.
 I suggested that the difference between truth and falsity is even more important than the difference between lies and bullshit.
 Now I’d like to elaborate.

-There are many reasons to revere truth: along with beauty and goodness it is one of the great ideas we judge by; it is universally regarded as a virtue; it is something, on this planet at least, that only humans discern; it is necessary to make good decisions about living our lives; and it allow us to predict the future and avoid future dangers.
+There are many reasons to revere truth: along with beauty and goodness it is one of the great ideas we judge by; it is universally regarded as a virtue; it is something, on this planet at least, that only humans discern; it is necessary to make good decisions about living our lives, and it allows us to predict the future and avoid future dangers.
 But there’s more.

-If we disregard the truth we’ll undo the project of classical Greece and the Enlightenment, when humans realized that reason could improve their world; if we disregard the truth we will remain slaves to the reptilian impulses of our anciently-formed brains; if we disregard the truth we’ll destroy our planet’s atmosphere and biosphere and kill ourselves.
+If we disregard the truth we’ll undo the project of classical Greece and the Enlightenment, when humans realized that reason could improve their world; if we disregard the truth we will remain slaves to the reptilian impulses of our anciently formed brains; if we disregard the truth we’ll destroy our planet’s atmosphere and biosphere and kill ourselves.
 People suffer when the truth is distorted.
 So it is our choice.
 Face the truth of our biological and cultural heritage and transcend them, or we will all perish.
 But why is this so hard to understand?

-I think that those so careless with their bullying, destruction, ignorance, power, and naked pursuit of self-interest just don’t realize or care how fragile biological and cultural life are.
+I think that those so careless with their bullying, destruction, ignorance, power, and naked pursuit of self-interest just don’t realize or care about the fragility of biological and cultural life.
 We live within a thin blue line that separates us from the unimaginably cold and dark emptiness of space.
 Our atmosphere, climate, and ecosystem support life only if we support them.
 Culture too is extraordinarily fragile.
 It took 10,000 years to achieve, but we can destroy it in an instant.
 But even if we survive biologically, imagine living in a post-apocalyptic world.
 A world in which we have to reinvent physics, mathematics, chemistry and computer science.
 Where we would have to reconquer fire, reinvent the wheel, rediscover electricity.
 Where we would have to reconstruct atomic, relativity, evolutionary, gravitational, and quantum theory.
 A world without engineering, dentistry, or medicine, without art, literature, or music.
 Think really hard about all that.
 Thomas Hobbes described such a state of nature like this: